Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Implementation and Evaluation

 The results are summarised in Table~\ref{tab:violation-coverage}.
 The overall traffic law specification $\phi$ we use is derived from LawBreaker~\cite{Sun-Poskitt-et_al22a}, which contains 24 different Chinese traffic laws that can be decomposed into 82 possible violation goals~($\Theta(\phi)$).
 In the table, the `Num' column denotes the quantity of adversarial objects involved in the respective attack scenario, ranging from 0 to 7.
 When the number is 0, it indicates that scenario is a common one without any attack.
 The `R1--4' columns indicate how many of the 82 possible violation goals for $\phi$ are covered across four rounds of experimentation, where the average number is given in the last column.
 As shown, for both LawBreaker and \coolname, the coverage of violations increases proportionally with the number of adversarial objects.
 Furthermore, \coolname surpasses LawBreaker in covering more violations within a limited number of queries.

-\textbf{\emph{RQ4: Can \coolname be used to test different ADSs?}} The attack carried out by \coolname exploits the vulnerabilities in the perception algorithms of ADSs.
-These vulnerabilities are not limited to Apollo.
-We evaluated the perception of Autoware with the Carla simulator~\cite{dosovitskiy2017carla} as well.
-Here, we position adversarial objects at random locations along the AV's path, varying their angles, and evaluate the perception results to determine whether the system ignores or misclassifies them.
+\textbf{\emph{RQ4: Do other ADS perception stacks exhibit similar object-induced misclassifications?}} The attack carried out by \coolname exploits vulnerabilities in ADS perception algorithms, which are not limited to Apollo.
+Fully integrating \coolname with other ADS stacks is non-trivial due to architectural differences (e.g., Autoware’s ROS-based microservice architecture).
+Therefore, rather than running the full \coolname optimisation loop, we conduct a preliminary perception-level probe using Autoware with the CARLA simulator~\cite{dosovitskiy2017carla}.
+We place roadside objects at random locations along the AV’s path, vary their orientations, and evaluate whether the perception system ignores or misclassifies them.

 In Table~\ref{tab:apollo_perception} and Table~\ref{tab:autoware_perception}, we present the results of the evaluations for Apollo~(v7) and Autoware~(Autoware.ai v1.14), respectively.
 The `Object' column displays the name of each object, while the `Type' column indicates whether the object is movable or of fixed-position.
 The `Vehicle?', `Bicycle?', `Pedestrian?', and `Ignore?' columns respectively check whether the perception of the ADS classifies the object as a vehicle, bicycle, pedestrian, or if it is ignored.
 It is worth noting that both Apollo and Autoware exhibit misclassifications for common objects along the road under certain circumstances.
 These misclassifications expose potential vulnerabilities in the perception system of these autonomous driving systems.